MicrosoftDocs/well-architected/well-architected/security/networking.md

   You can integrate Azure Web Application Firewall with routers, such as Azure Application Gateway or Azure Front Door.
 Azure Web Application Firewall implementations for those kinds of routers can vary.

-You're not limited to an either-or choice between Azure Firewall and Azure Web Application Firewall.
+Azure Firewall and Azure Web Application Firewall aren't mutually exclusive choices.
 For your edge security solution, various options are available.
 For examples, see [Firewall and Application Gateway for virtual networks](/azure/architecture/example-scenario/gateway/firewall-application-gateway).

 ### Network security groups